bogdanmic/dev-scripts/README.md

 - Install **awscli**
   - Configure awscli
 - Install **atom ide** a quite decent and lightweight IDE
 - Install **vscode ide** a quite decent and lightweight IDE and an alternative to **atom ide** and some extensions for it.
 Beware that they might not all work as expected so please check it out.
 Also there is one extension that will sync your settings and your extensions to github so that one might just suffice.
-- Install **Postman** a rest client app
+- Install **Postman** a rest client app.
+Can be invoked with Postman from a terminal or it should appear in the star menu
 - Add all the bash customization that we did to the **~/.bashrc** file.
 - Update and Reboot